 It’s a difficult and subjective task to make a list of the best hot springs in…

 Iceland is the land of ice and fire, the home of Vikings, and an epicenter of hot springs.
 This nation, which was the last major landmass to be settled by humans, has a ton of volcanic activity which makes it the perfect environment for thermal bathing.

 In fact, residents of Reykjavik have nearly two dozen hot springs options within driving distance of the city.
-Here, you’ll find a breakdown of some of the major mineral bathing sites in both the east, central, and west areas of the country.
+Here, you’ll find a breakdown of some of the major mineral bathing sites in the east, central, and west areas of the country.

-Near the Reykjavik Keflavik Nas airport is Blue Lagoon, a naturally occurring geothermal pool that steams in the cold air.
+Near Reykjavik Keflavik Nas Airport is Blue Lagoon, a naturally occurring geothermal pool that steams in the cold air.
 The access to the pool is an aquatic entrance, meaning that visitors don’t have to run through the cold to get to the vast, heated water.
 This water is a unique, opaque turquoise dotted frequently with small rock formations, like tiny islands shivering in a cloud of fog.

 - Kvika Footbath